RunestoneInteractive/httlads/_sources/Instacart/market_basket.rst

 A bit of analysis revealed that there are a HUGE number of entries in the matrix that are a count of 1.
-These 1 time "co-purchases" don't give us much useful information for recommending products, so let's save some memory and remove them.
+These 1-time "co-purchases" don't give us much useful information for recommending products, so let's save some memory and remove them.